What to visit in Warsaw

 Apart from the touristic classics such as the Old Town, the Palace of Culture and Science, Centre for Contemporary Art (Ujazdowski Castle), Chopin Museum or Warsaw Rising Museum, Warsaw can unveil true gems to those who dare stepping out from the main touristic routes.

-One of the oldest Kaiser panoramas in Europe (Fotoplastikon Warszawski, 51 Jerozolimskie Ave), sandy beach on the east riverbank of the Vistula, bohemian Francuska Street or roof gardens of the Warsaw University Library (Dobra 56/66) are only a few of many discoveries that one can make while strolling about in the Polish capital city.
+One of the oldest Kaiser panoramas in Europe (Fotoplastikon Warszawski, 51 Jerozolimskie Ave), sandy beaches on the east riverbank of the Vistula, bohemian Francuska Street or roof gardens of the Warsaw University Library (Dobra 56/66) are only a few of many discoveries that one can make while strolling about in the Polish capital city.

 In the labyrinth of mostly socialist realism architecture you will have a chance to find, scattered around, unique neon signs, street art and giant murals, as well as beautiful reliefs and old tenements.